Sterling set for worst month vs dollar since September | Business

 Sterling set for worst month vs dollar since September

-Sterling edged lower on Friday against the euro and the dollar and was on track for its worst month against the dollar since September after the Bank of England kept its policy unchanged.
-The BoE kept the size of its stimulus programme at the same level and left its benchmark interest rate at an all-time low of 0.1%.
+Sterling edged lower on Friday and was on track for its worst month against the dollar since September after the Bank of England kept its policy unchanged.
+The BoE on Thursday kept the size of its stimulus programme at the same level and left its benchmark interest rate at an all-time low of 0.1%.

-Sterling edged lower on Friday against the euro and the dollar and was on track for its worst month against the dollar since September after the Bank of England kept its policy unchanged.
+Sterling edged lower on Friday and was on track for its worst month against the dollar since September after the Bank of England kept its policy unchanged.

-"Sterling was the worst-performing G-10 currency after the Bank of England pushed back against some of the hawkish speculation that had arisen, particularly since the Fed's shift last week," said Deutsche Bank strategist Jim Reid.
+"Sterling was the worst-performing G-10 currency after the BoE pushed back against some of the hawkish speculation that had arisen, particularly since the Fed's shift last week," said Deutsche Bank strategist Jim Reid.
 Last week, sterling dropped below $1.38 against a strengthening dollar after the U.S. Federal reserve surprised markets by signalling it would raise interest rates and end emergency bond-buying sooner than expected.

 News of the rapid spread of the Delta COVID-19 variant in Britain has also weighed marginally on sentiment.
 England has delayed the final phase of its economic reopening by a month to July 19, aiming to use the extra time to speed up its vaccination programme.